-Describes the library of classes (javaauth) that enables developers to create custom authentication modules for Liberator in Java.
+Describes the library of classes (javaauth) that enables developers to create custom Authentication Modules for Liberator in Java.

-StreamLink for Browsers: API Specification
+StreamLink for Browsers API Reference

+The API reference documentation for StreamLink for Browsers.
 In release 4.5.2 and upwards, the section on "Using SL4B With KeyMaster" explains how StreamLink for Browsers can be configured to use KeyMaster for logging in to the Liberator.

-StreamLink for Java SDK Documentation
+StreamLink for Java API Reference

-The section on "Caplin KeyMaster integration" explains how KeyMaster authentication can be integrated into web client applications that use StreamLink for Java.
+The API reference documentation for StreamLink for Java.
+The section on "Caplin KeyMaster Integration" explains how KeyMaster authentication can be integrated into web client applications that use StreamLink for Java.